 Many of us remember buying freshly caught fish locally - but that's not so common these days.
 Our Members learnt about some of the reasons for this from John Nichols, Vice Chairman of the Kent and Essex Inshore Fisheries and Conservation Authority.

 It was a great pleasure to welcome John to our meeting.
 John, who is also Chairman of the Thanet Fishermen's Association, regularly gives talks on a number of topics related to the fishing industry.
-Ours was his first ever Zoom meeting and it was quite an unusual experience for him not to be able to interact as he might normally do with the audience.

 John's talk - which added to a set of events and actvities organised by our President this year around the teme of "the food we eat" - ended with many questions from the audience, a vote of thanks, and a warm round of applause.
 We know our members will think twice about the fish they purchase in future.